 But as well as being a folk-singer, Denis Gibbons was an announcer at 3AW, where he'd landed a big city job after starting out on 3SR in Shepparton.

-I think it's fair to say that Denis didn't do as well on the charts at the stations where he didn't work.
+I think it's fair to say that Denis did well on the charts at 3AW, but not so well at the stations where he didn't work.

 When we say #1 in Melbourne in 1959, we are referring to a retrospective chart, in this case compiled by Gavin using radio charts available to him at some later time.
 In his Melbourne chart book for this period Gavin used charts from 3UZ and 3DB.
-Although I don't have those charts we can infer that the Everlys reached #1 at both stations, and it seems unlikely that Denis's record was even played on 3UZ and 3DB.
+Although I don't have those charts we can infer that the Everlys reached #1 or nearby at both stations, and it seems unlikely that Denis's recordwas even played on 3UZ and 3DB.

 As I typed earlier, though, radio station surveys reflected station playlists.
 It's not surprising that Denis's records might be played on his employer's station, and the 3AW chart reflects that.